 Henk Alkemade, CARARE's Deputy Operations Manager, expresses the vision:

-"The models, currently accessible on Europeana in pdf format, will undergo a transformation into more user-friendly formats.
-Through metadata enrichment and reintegration into Europeana, we strive to make them more discoverable, accessible, interoperable, and retrievable."
+"The models, previously accessible on Europeana in pdf format, have undergone a transformation into more user-friendly formats.
+Through metadata enrichment and reintegration into Europeana (Figure 1), we have made them more discoverable, accessible, interoperable, and retrievable.

-Secondary education students (14-16 years old) can participate in workshops held during Science Week and Meetings-UJA, organized by the University of Jaén.
+Secondary education students (14-16 years old) can participate in workshops held during Science Week 2023-2024, Meetings-UJA, Explora-IES and in the International day of Woman and Girl in Science organized by the University of Jaén.
 See: Iberian 3D models in the Science Week 2023

-University-level students (18-21 years old) in disciplines such as Archaeology, History, and Computer Science can benefit from lectures, seminars, and practical sessions.
+University-level students (18-21 years old) in disciplines such as Archaeology, Geography and History, and Computer Science can benefit from lectures, seminars, and practical sessions.

-Empowering Through Inclusivity: Iberian 3D Models for People with Visual Impairments
+Empowering Through Inclusivity: Iberian 3D Models for People with Visual and Intellectual Impairments

-The endeavor to enhance access to Cultural Heritage for groups with varying degrees of disability, including individuals with visual impairments, has transcended individual and national boundaries.
+The endeavor to enhance access to Cultural Heritage for groups with varying degrees of disability, has transcended individual and national boundaries.
 In 2021, the European Union unveiled the Strategy for the Rights of Persons with Disabilities 2021-2030, signaling a commitment to substantial improvements in the lives of individuals with disabilities.
 This strategy envisions empowering them to actively contribute to an inclusive, green, and digital economy, reinforcing the core values of the EU.

 Emphasizing education and culture as fundamental rights, the strategy urges Member States to champion the arts of persons with disabilities.
 It calls for increased visibility through exhibitions and performances and advocates for the accessibility of art collections and museums.
 Notably, the role of 3D models in disseminating archaeological heritage among people with visual impairments is underscored.
 Museums are evolving by creating inclusive spaces, organizing exhibitions tailored to this user group, and incorporating spatial accessibility, tactile models, 3D printed replicas, braille texts, and explanatory audio files (Figure 5 & 6).

-Looking through the lens of providing valuable historical information to individuals with visual impairments, the 3D models, along with accompanying text and sound files, aim to convey basic knowledge about object types, iconography, and the meanings behind scenes depicted in archaeological material (Figure 7).
+Looking through the lens of providing valuable historical information to individuals with impairments, the 3D models, along with accompanying text and sound files, aim to convey basic knowledge about object types, iconography, and the meanings behind scenes depicted in archaeological material.
 This holistic approach, exemplified by projects like the Iberians in the 5DCulture project, seeks to offer insights into aspects such as way of life, landscape perception, gender relations, religion, and ritual.

 From a technical standpoint, 3D printing is far from a simple process.
 Careful consideration of settings, including size, orientation, filament type, bed levelling, nozzle diameter and temperature, layer height, adhesion assistants, supports, speed of cooling fan, infill density, shell thickness and more, is essential to strike the right balance between time and model quality (Figure 8).

 For individuals with visual impairments, controlling the size and scale of the model is crucial for a tactile experience.
-Choosing the right filament type to achieve an optimal roughness/smoothness level for shape perception is vital.
-Addressing challenges like marks left by supports when separated from the model, a second filament, polyvinyl alcohol (PVA), could be utilised.
-After the 3D print is complete, the PVA supports dissolve in water, ensuring a seamless and accessible final product.
+Choosing the right filament type and the best treatment surface to achieve an optimal roughness/smoothness level for shape perception is vita (Figure 9).

 After two years of international cooperation, the 5Dculture project has achieved a remarkable transformation in how European cultural heritage is preserved, shared, and reimagined through the power of 3D technologies.
 Looking back, the project has delivered tangible results that ...